Land of Legends – promote and revitalize storytelling

-Methods and materials were developed for using storytelling in the museum and:
+- Methods and materials are developed for using storytelling.

 The Association contributes to academic courses for future teachers who intend to use storytelling in their primary and secondary school teaching.

-In 2005, when a devastating storm hit southern Sweden, in particular Sagobygden, the forest fell and many lives changed radically.
+In 2005, when a devastating storm hit southern Sweden, in particular Sagobygden, the forest fell, and many lives changed radically.
 The Association launched an appeal: “Talk, write, and paint about the storm”.
-The many responses resulted in a publication, a CD, radio programmes and storytelling performances.
+The many responses resulted in a publication, a CD, radio programs and storytelling performances.

 1. A storytelling festival

 The festival is a mixture of other ICH manifestations (music), seminars and workshops.
 A combination of local storytellers and international guests enrich the event.

 Volunteers play a crucial role.
 They represent different kind of groups, thus enriching the diversity of the activities.

 Steady support among the local population and authorities in three contiguous municipalities of the Kronoberg region: Ljungby, Älmhult and Alvesta, which have become known under the name Sagobygden.
 Everyone, no matter if you are a local resident or the major, you should feel involved in Sagobygden.

 4. Working in schools